 Mapping Britain's post-war prefabs

-I started plotting the online prefab locations map over three years ago, a couple of months after we closed the ...
+I started plotting the online prefab locations map nearly eight years ago, a couple of months after we closed the ...

 Mapping post-war prefabs part 2 - industrial London